someonerandomokie-cpu/LANGUAGE_GAME/README.md

 - Continuity via plotState (tone + decisions) fed into the next episode
 - Optional backend proxy to keep API keys server-side: /api/story and /api/dialogues

+### Background images (no external AI)
+- The plot and dialogue screens now use locally generated SVG backdrops instead of any AI image generator or external photo service.
+- Images are created procedurally based on the selected city and story context (time of day, mood, weather), so they render instantly and work offline.

 ## Run locally

 Prereqs